 Our solar cells are complex and must meet stringent quality requirements.
 Products as complex as ours may contain undetected errors or defects, especially when first introduced.
 For example, our solar cells and solar panels may contain defects that are not detected until after they are shipped or are installed because we cannot test for all possible scenarios.
 These defects could cause us to incur significant re-engineering costs, divert the attention of our engineering personnel from product development efforts and significantly affect our customer relations and business reputation.
-If we deliver solar cells or solar panels with errors or defects, our credibility and the market acceptance and sales of our solar power products could be harmed.
+If we deliver solar cells or solar panels with errors or defects, or if there is a perception that our solar cells or solar panels contain errors or defects, our credibility and the market acceptance and sales of our solar power products could be harmed.